Paediatrician Jobs in Sydney

 Why Sydney Is a Premier Destination for Paediatricians

 Demand for paediatricians across Greater Sydney is strong and growing.
-The city's population continues to expand, particularly across western and south-western Sydney, where young families make up a significant proportion of residents.
-This demographic profile translates directly into sustained demand for general paediatric services, subspecialty outpatient clinics, and inpatient paediatric care across multiple hospital settings.
+The city's population keeps expanding, particularly across western and south-western Sydney, where young families make up a large proportion of residents.
+That demographic drives sustained demand for general paediatric services, subspecialty outpatient clinics, and inpatient paediatric care across multiple hospital settings.

-Sydney offers paediatricians a rare combination of clinical depth and professional variety.
-Whether your interest lies in neonatal intensive care, developmental paediatrics, paediatric hospital medicine, or subspecialty practice, the city's hospital network provides roles that span every area of the discipline.
-Sydney's paediatric workforce operates across public tertiary centres, district hospitals, community health settings, and private consulting suites, giving clinicians genuine flexibility in how they structure their career.
+Sydney offers paediatricians a combination of clinical depth and professional variety that is hard to replicate.
+Whether your interest lies in neonatal intensive care, developmental paediatrics, paediatric hospital medicine, or subspecialty practice, the city's hospital network covers every area of the discipline.
+Roles span public tertiary centres, district hospitals, community health settings, and private consulting suites, giving you real flexibility in how you structure your career.

-For internationally trained paediatricians or those relocating from other states, Sydney's established specialist workforce and academic infrastructure provide an excellent environment in which to build or consolidate a practice.
-The city also has well-developed pathways for doctors working towards Fellowship of the Royal Australasian College of Physicians (FRACP) in paediatrics.
+For internationally trained paediatricians or those relocating from other states, Sydney's established specialist workforce and academic infrastructure offer a strong environment in which to build or consolidate a practice.
+Well-developed FRACP training pathways across multiple hospital sites are available for those earlier in their career.

 Sydney Children's Hospital Randwick and The Children's Hospital at Westmead

-Two tertiary children's hospitals define the apex of Sydney's paediatric system.
-Sydney Children's Hospital Randwick, part of Sydney Children's Hospitals Network (SCHN), serves the eastern and southern parts of Greater Sydney and manages a wide range of complex paediatric presentations including oncology, cardiology, neurology and surgery.
-The hospital maintains close ties with the University of New South Wales, creating a vibrant academic environment for clinicians who want to combine clinical practice with teaching and research.
+Sydney Children's Hospital Randwick, part of the Sydney Children's Hospitals Network, serves the eastern and southern parts of Greater Sydney.
+It manages complex paediatric presentations across oncology, cardiology, neurology and surgery.
+Close ties with UNSW create a strong academic environment for clinicians who want to combine clinical practice with teaching and research.

 The Children's Hospital at Westmead serves western Sydney and is one of the busiest and most respected children's hospitals in the southern hemisphere.
-It provides the full breadth of paediatric subspecialty services and is affiliated with the University of Sydney.
-Together, these two institutions attract paediatricians at all career stages, from advanced trainees seeking accredited rotations to experienced consultants pursuing subspecialty leadership roles.
-Both hospitals are actively involved in research, with opportunities spanning clinical trials, translational research and population health studies.
+It covers the full breadth of paediatric subspecialty services and is affiliated with the University of Sydney.
+Together, these two hospitals attract paediatricians at all career stages, from advanced trainees seeking accredited rotations to experienced consultants in subspecialty leadership roles.
+Both run active research programs spanning clinical trials, translational research, and population health.

-Positions at both hospitals are highly sought after and often combine inpatient ward responsibilities with outpatient clinic commitments and formal teaching duties.
-For those interested in academic paediatric medicine, the dual-hospital model within SCHN creates a unique collaborative network with cross-campus research and education programs.
+Positions at both hospitals are highly sought after.
+Roles typically combine inpatient ward responsibilities, outpatient clinic commitments, and formal teaching duties.
+The dual-hospital model within SCHN creates a collaborative network with cross-campus research and education programs for those with academic interests.

 Paediatric Demand Across Western and Outer-Metropolitan Sydney

-While the tertiary children's hospitals represent the pinnacle of Sydney paediatrics, some of the most pressing workforce needs exist at district and regional hospitals across western, south-western, and outer-metropolitan Sydney.
-Areas including Penrith, Campbelltown, Liverpool, Blacktown and Fairfield have large and growing paediatric populations, and local hospitals in these corridors require paediatricians to provide general inpatient cover, outpatient clinics, and after-hours on-call services.
+Some of the most pressing workforce needs in Sydney paediatrics are not at the tertiary children's hospitals but at district hospitals across western, south-western, and outer-metropolitan Sydney.
+Areas including Penrith, Campbelltown, Liverpool, Blacktown and Fairfield have large and growing paediatric populations.
+Local hospitals in these corridors need paediatricians for general inpatient cover, outpatient clinics, and after-hours on-call services.

 Developmental and behavioural paediatrics is a particular area of unmet need across western Sydney.
-Waitlists for developmental assessments, autism diagnoses, and ADHD evaluations have grown substantially in recent years, and health services in this region are actively seeking paediatricians with an interest or subspecialty focus in neurodevelopment.
-Roles in this space often carry above-average demand and offer stable, community-facing work with significant long-term impact on families.
+Waitlists for developmental assessments, autism diagnoses, and ADHD evaluations have grown considerably in recent years.
+Health services in this region are actively seeking paediatricians with an interest or subspecialty focus in neurodevelopment.
+These roles carry above-average demand and offer stable, community-facing work with long-term impact on families.

-Western Sydney Local Health District and South Western Sydney Local Health District both run outreach and community paediatric programs that complement hospital-based work.
-Paediatricians willing to combine hospital and community roles in these districts will find strong support from health service management and genuine opportunities to shape service delivery in high-need communities.
+Western Sydney Local Health District and South Western Sydney Local Health District both run outreach and community paediatric programs alongside hospital-based work.
+Paediatricians willing to combine hospital and community roles in these districts will find strong management support and real opportunities to shape service delivery in high-need communities.

 Private Consulting and Mixed Practice Opportunities

-Private paediatric practice in Sydney is well established, with consulting suites concentrated in the eastern suburbs, North Shore, inner west, and increasingly across western Sydney.
-General paediatricians who have completed FRACP training can build private practices that complement their public hospital commitments, offering significant income flexibility and the ability to manage their own clinical time.
-Private hospitals such as Westmead Private, Prince of Wales Private, and Norwest Private Hospital provide procedure and consulting facilities for paediatricians with private admitting rights.
+Private paediatric practice in Sydney is well established, with consulting suites in the eastern suburbs, North Shore, inner west, and increasingly across western Sydney.
+FRACP-qualified general paediatricians can build private practices alongside their public hospital commitments, gaining income flexibility and control over their clinical time.
+Westmead Private, Prince of Wales Private, and Norwest Private Hospital all provide procedure and consulting facilities for paediatricians with private admitting rights.

-For paediatricians pursuing a fully private or predominantly private career model, Sydney's population size and specialist referral networks provide a solid patient base.
-Referral relationships with GP networks, maternal and child health nurses, and allied health providers are well developed across the city, meaning that building a sustainable private practice is achievable with the right support.
-Many paediatricians in Sydney operate mixed models, combining two to three public hospital sessions per week with private consulting days, which maximises both clinical variety and financial reward.
+Sydney's population size and specialist referral networks give you a solid patient base if you are pursuing a predominantly private model.
+Referral relationships with GP networks, maternal and child health nurses, and allied health providers are well developed across the city.
+Building a sustainable private practice is achievable with the right support.
+Many paediatricians in Sydney operate mixed models, combining two to three public hospital sessions per week with private consulting days to get clinical variety and financial reward.

 Training, Research, and Career Development

-Sydney provides some of the best paediatric training opportunities in Australia.
-Accredited FRACP training positions are available at multiple hospitals within the SCHN network, at district hospitals affiliated with Western Sydney University and the University of Sydney, and at a number of outer-metropolitan sites.
-Trainees benefit from access to subspecialty rotations, simulation centres, and supervision from clinicians who are national and international leaders in their fields.
+Sydney provides strong paediatric training opportunities.
+Accredited FRACP training positions are available at multiple SCHN hospitals, at district hospitals affiliated with Western Sydney University and the University of Sydney, and at several outer-metropolitan sites.
+Trainees access subspecialty rotations, simulation centres, and supervision from clinicians who lead their fields nationally and internationally.

-Research-active paediatricians will find a rich environment in Sydney.
-The Children's Medical Research Institute at Westmead, the Murdoch Children's Research Institute's Sydney partnerships, and the numerous NHMRC and industry-funded studies running across SCHN create abundant opportunities for involvement in clinical and translational research.
-Paediatricians at any career stage who wish to develop their academic profile will find mentors and infrastructure to support this.
+Research-active paediatricians will find a strong environment in Sydney.
+The Children's Medical Research Institute at Westmead, Murdoch Children's Research Institute's Sydney partnerships, and numerous NHMRC and industry-funded studies running across SCHN create good opportunities for involvement in clinical and translational research.
+Infrastructure and mentors are available for paediatricians at any career stage who want to develop their academic profile.

-Subspecialty fellowship training in areas including neonatology, paediatric oncology, neurology, respiratory medicine, and endocrinology is available across Sydney's tertiary centres.
-For paediatricians who have completed general training and are considering subspecialty pathways, Sydney's hospital network offers a breadth of options that few other cities can match.
+Subspecialty fellowship training in neonatology, paediatric oncology, neurology, respiratory medicine, and endocrinology is available across Sydney's tertiary centres.
+For paediatricians who have completed general training and are considering subspecialty pathways, the range of options here is hard to match in any other Australian city.

 Living and Working in Sydney

-Sydney offers paediatricians an exceptional quality of life outside of work.
-The city's beaches, national parks, harbour foreshore, and year-round mild climate make it one of the world's most liveable cities.
-Families are well served by a wide range of schooling options, from public primary and secondary schools to selective schools and private colleges, as well as excellent childcare and early learning facilities — particularly relevant given the family-oriented communities that tend to surround children's hospitals and paediatric practices.
+Sydney offers paediatricians a strong quality of life outside of work.
+Beaches, national parks, the harbour foreshore, and a mild year-round climate are all genuine drawcards.
+Families have wide schooling options, from public and selective schools to private colleges, and good childcare and early learning facilities across most suburbs.
+This is particularly relevant given the family-oriented communities that surround children's hospitals and paediatric practices.

-Sydney's transport network, dining, arts, and cultural scene offer an engaging lifestyle for professionals and their families.
-While the cost of living is among the highest of any Australian city, paediatrician remuneration in Sydney — particularly for consultants with both public and private commitments — is commensurate with these costs.
-The city's proximity to international airports also makes it convenient for those with family connections or professional networks abroad.
+Sydney's dining, arts, and transport infrastructure offer an engaging lifestyle for professionals and their families.
+The cost of living is among the highest of any Australian city, but paediatrician remuneration in Sydney is commensurate, particularly for consultants holding both public and private commitments.
+Proximity to international airports is a practical benefit for those with overseas family connections or professional networks.

 Ready to Explore Paediatrician Jobs in Sydney?